 In addition to the four main operators, there are virtual network operators that piggyback off the infrastructure of the big networks.
 These generally price competitively, let’s assess their environmentally friendly contracts on offer.

-We can see that a few of the VNO's are offering either 36 month contracts OR contracts or refurbished phones, with only Sky and BT (two of the largest corporations on the list) not offering either.
+We can see that two of the VNOs are offering either 36 month contracts OR contracts for refurbished phones, with only iD Mobile and Asda Mobile not offering either.

 As we discussed in the smartphone impact report, around 80% of the total lifetime greenhouse gas emissions from a mobile phone are created in the mining and production.